hpoggie/underlord-client/README.md

 # Underlord

-Underlord is an online ccg-esque game, currently in an early state of development.
+Underlord is an online ccg-esque game, currently in development.

 # Running it

-There will be builds here eventually.
-In the meantime:
+The easiest way to run the client is to grab it from the Releases page.
+If you want to run it from source:

 ```
-pip install -i https://archive.panda3d.org/branches/deploy-ng/ panda3d
+pip install -i https://archive.panda3d.org/ panda3d
 pip install GitPython
 git clone git@github.com:hpoggie/Underlord.git
+cd underlord-client
-python client.py
+python __main__.py
 ```

 Underlord is written in python 3.
 I'm assuming you're running this inside